Jeff Hartings

-Early years
+Early life

 Hartings was born in St. Henry, Ohio.
 He attended St. Henry High School, and was a letterwinner in football as a two-way starter and in track and field.
 In football, he was a two-time all-conference selection, helped lead his team to the state championship as a senior, and compiled 23 sacks and 200 tackles.
 After his senior season, he participated in the Ohio North-South Game.

+Career

 College career

 Hartings attended Penn State University, where he played for coach Joe Paterno's Penn State Nittany Lions football team from 1992 to 1995.
 He was a first-team All-American in 1994 and 1995, garnering consensus first-team honors in 1995.
 He graduated from Penn State with a Bachelor of Science degree in marketing in 1995 and was twice honored as an Academic All-American.